 The Surrogate Profile

 Shortly after completing your consultation, you will be given access to our online surrogates’ portal.
 Part of this forum consists of an area for you to create a profile of yourself.
-This is a process you’ll usually begin after all of your other paperwork has been submitted, and should try to have completed by the time your medical clearance is issued.
+This is a process you’ll usually begin after all of your other paperwork has been submitted.

-In your profile, you’ll be asked to answer questions about things like why you wanted to become a surrogate, the type of family you want to help create (gay, straight, VIP clients, HART clients), and your transfer and reduction preferences.
-You’ll also get the opportunity to talk about your family, brag on your kids, and share your hobbies and interests.
+In your profile, you’ll be asked to answer questions about things like why you wanted to become a surrogate, the type of relationship you’d like to have with the family you help, and your transfer and reduction preferences.
+You’ll also get the opportunity to talk about your family, brag about your kids, and share your hobbies and interests.

 Take your time writing your profile, and make sure to check it for spelling and grammar mistakes.
 Each section of the profile will give the intended parents viewing it a glimpse into your heart and your family.
 First impressions matter.

 When an intended parent(s) retains Growing Generations, they are asked to create a profile about themselves as well.
 This profile is very similar to the one you’ve just created.
 Once they’ve finished their profile it is delivered to their case specialist.
 This profile remains active in our database until the intended parent(s) are matched with a gestational surrogate.

 Someone from the Growing Generations’ admissions team is constantly reviewing surrogate and intended parent profiles to find pairings that may work well together.
 This individual plays match maker.
 The pairings are often based on similarities in key areas including fetal reduction preferences, desired communication levels, and legal geographic compatibility.
 Once our “match maker” believes we have a match, you will receive the profile of the intended parent(s).